 John

-No problem.
+1. No problem.

 a) install using the same user account

-AND b) are installing the same version of MailShot (i.e. if you originally did an in-app upgrade of the free version, then do this again, whereas if you originally purchased the freestanding “MailShot Pro” edition, then you should redownload that version.)
+b) are installing the same version of MailShot (i.e. if you originally did an in-app upgrade of the free version, then do this again, whereas if you originally purchased the freestanding “MailShot Pro” edition, then you should redownload that version.)

 Don’t worry about messages that ask if you want to pay to in-app upgrade, Apple do know you have already purchased it, but they only tell you this AFTER you try to buy for the second time.

-For more on upgrading see http://solubleapps.com/MailShot-support/#UPGRADE.
+For more on upgrading see https://solubleapps.com/MailShot-support/#UPGRADE.

-A note for anyone in the same position- MailShot can reimport contact groups.
+1. A note for anyone in the same position- MailShot can reimport contact groups.
 So, if you lose your data but still have the contacts that MailShot created, try following the instructions given above on our support page to recreate your groups.

-Is there anyway to delete a group contact that is showing up twice on the mailshot group listings page?
-I am assuming it created a second entry under the same title due to cacheing?
+2. Is there anyway to delete a group contact that appears twice on the drop-down menu that pops up when you type the group name onto the address line?
 The group name that got created has the same name as the first, but only lists the first person of the original group.
-If we could delete the “created” group, we wouldn’t have to worry about selecting the wrong one.
-Thanks in advance for any help.

-Hi Greg,
+1. Hi Greg,

-Selecting MailShot groups from the address book using the “+” in the address line appears to be bulletproof on all iOS versions, so that is our recommended solution if you see this issue.
+This appears to be bulletproof on all iOS versions, so that is our recommended method.

 Thanks